flynx/pWiki/bootstrap/Doc/Path.md

 This is used as a simple and uniform mechanism to:
 - Get default pages for specific situations
   Like [Templates/EmptyPage] to handle the _page not found_ condition.
-- define generic templates/pages accessible by multiple pages in path
+- Define generic templates/pages accessible by multiple pages in path
   A good example would be the viewer used to show this page [Templates/\_view] and all of it's _chrome_ like the path in the header and links in the footer <pwiki-comment>(seen: when viewing through pWiki)</pwiki-comment>